 Families can see the lighting of the Covington Trailhead at this free holiday event on Dec.
 14. Bring your lawn chairs and blankets for an outdoor movie and craft activities.
 Also, don’t forget your camera for pictures with Santa.
 The event is from 4 p.m. to 7:30 p.m.

 Lights on the Lake Celebration & Boat Parade

-Dozens of local boat owners decorate their vessels with lights and holiday decorations for a parade on the water.
-The event held at the New Canal Lighthouse will also include food trucks, hot toddies and refreshments.
+Dozens of local boat owners decorate their vessels for the Lights on the Lake Celebration and Boat Parade from 2 p.m. to 8 p.m. on Dec.
+14. The event held at the New Canal Lighthouse will also include food trucks, hot toddies and refreshments.
 Kids can make crafts and take pictures with Santa.
 Parents can also work on last-minute gifts at the “last stop shopping” village.
 Admission is $5.
-Kids under 12 entry free.
+Kids under 12 enter free.

 Eden Isles Christmas Boat Parade

-Residents of Eden Isles adorn their boats with holiday lights for the 2017 boat parade.
-The three hour parade meanders through the waterways of the Slidell neighbor.
-The best place for the public to watch it is near the fire house on Marina Drive.
+It’s a Louisiana Christmas on the water!
+Boats adored with holiday lights will parade through the waterways of the Slidell neighbor.
+The parade roll at 5 p.m. on Dec.
+21. The best place for the public to watch it is near the fire house on Marina Drive.

 See also: NOLA Weekend Holiday Playlist